Here's how to comply with tax obligations as a small online seller.

 If a state hasn't updated its laws yet, e-commerce businesses can prepare for these uncertain situations by looking at their previous annual sales numbers in each state and using the South Dakota minimum sales threshold of $100,000 and 200 transactions as a guide.
 Many states have followed those monetary guidelines set forth in the Supreme Court case.
 Other states won't always enact the exact standards as South Dakota, but using those numbers as a guide will help you prepare.
 If you exceed that hypothetical threshold, make a note to closely monitor the sales tax laws in that state to remain compliant.

 For example, if you notice you're selling more than $100,000 worth of goods or have more than 200 transactions annually in a state that hasn't adjusted laws since the South Dakota v.
-Wayfair ruling, you should frequently check South Carolina sales tax laws for changes.
+Wayfair ruling, you should frequently check the tax laws in that state for changes.
 If you make an average of 10 transactions for $200 in a state annually, it's not worth taking the time to review the state's sales tax policies.
 Prioritize the states where you sell the most.

 "Although it may be tempting to put off, for many businesses there won't be a quick fix," Gainsbrugh said.
 "Ultimately, planning to be and staying compliant is going to be an ongoing process and something that will have to become a regular part of your business."

 Online retailers shouldn't stress too much about more states collecting sales tax related to e-commerce, as the information is readily available for these businesses.
 It's a matter of taking the time to follow the legislation.
 If you collect sales tax from customers, be sure to remit the tax back to the state.
 Failure to do some can result in the violation of legal guidelines.

 Compliance mistakes to avoid